Summary: An overview of the first 14 ‘rules’ of discernment.

 We have to look no further than the broad impact of conspiracy theories and the distrust of expertise to understand how a lack of focus on discernment has become harmful.
 Ignatius is not talking about media literacy or understanding science, but about discerning whether a message is from God or a spirit/satan.
 By this, Ignatius did not mean only literal demonic attack, although he did include that.
 More broadly, for our purposes, when he talks about discernment of the spirits, he would include temptation, our psychological inclinations and sin, and the more rudimentary character issues that come up regularly in our daily interactions, as well as direct guidance from the Holy Spirit and temptations from Satan.

-There are some books and teaching in the Evangelical world that talks about discernment.
+There are some books and teachings in the Evangelical world that talk about discernment.
 Hannah Anderson’s All That Is Good is one of the better ones I have read, and I would probably start there if you want a good introduction to Evangelical discernment.
-But two of the weaknesses of most Evangelical discernment teaching has is that it tends to rely on utilitarian decision-making too strongly (if it works, it is probably of God or at least a good idea) and that it is too focused on individual discernment.
-Thomas Green’s book Weeds Among the Wheat presents discernment as something that never should be undertaken alone.
-Green teaches spiritual directors how to teach discernment, but that assumption, that discernment should be undertaken in the context of a relationship, is an assumption that I think we need to cultivate intentionally.
+But two of the weaknesses of most Evangelical discernment teaching has, is that it tends to rely on utilitarian decision-making too strongly (if it works, it is probably of God or at least a good idea) and that it is too focused on individual discernment.
+Thomas Green’s book Weeds Among the Wheat presents discernment as something that should never be undertaken alone.
+Green teaches spiritual directors how to teach discernment, but that assumption that discernment should be undertaken in the context of a relationship is an assumption that we need to cultivate intentionally.
 Too often, we do not talk to others about our decision-making because we do not want to hear others’ input.
 That reluctance is the first sign of a potential problem.

-Recently I was talking to a friend that had made a major life decision.
+Recently, I was talking to a friend who had made a significant life decision.
 It was a big deal, both professionally and personally.
-He and his wife gathered together a group of about 10 people.
-Including their bosses, several that would be impacted by the decision, several outside of the impact of the decision, and hired someone who had convened groups like this before as a facilitator.
-They meet a couple of times, were very open about the process and issues to everyone in the group, and took the group’s comments and advice seriously.
+He and his wife gathered together a group of about ten people.
+Including their bosses, several that the decision would impact, several outside of the impact of the decision, and hired someone who had convened groups like this before as a facilitator.
+They met a couple of times, were very open about the process and issues to everyone in the group, and took the group’s comments and advice seriously.
 It wasn’t that the group made the decision, but there was an openness to the group that the decision needed to be made and a clear openness to seeking God’s will.
-At the end of the process, there was a clear direction that the group sensed.
-And there was significant buy-in by not just my friends but the whole group that participated in the process.
-Because my friends are in the senior leadership of a Christian ministry, they will try to encourage this type of collaborative discernment in many other situations as well.
-Because it went so well in this case, it does not mean that it will go equally as well in all cases.
-But in a culture that is so oriented toward individual decision making, I think this type of intentional cooperative work can help push back against some of the negative individualistic aspects of our culture and communicate our trust in both God and the church community around us.
+At the end of the process, the group sensed a clear direction.
+And there was significant buy-in by my friends and the whole group that participated in the process.
+Because my friends are in the senior leadership of a Christian ministry, they will also try to encourage this type of collaborative discernment in many other situations.
+Because it went so well in this case, it does not mean it will go equally in all cases.
+But in a culture that is so oriented toward individual decision-making, I think this type of intentional cooperative work can help push back against some of the negative individualistic aspects of our culture and communicate our trust in both God and the church community around us.